akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 If you've set up Akamai APIs before, some of the Akamai Provider setup tasks will look familiar.
 You'll need to create Akamai API clients for each of the modules you'll be using, and retrieve IDs for your contracts and groups.
-Other tasks, like setting up your `akamai.tf` file, are very specific to Terraform.
+Other tasks, like setting up your `akamai.tf` file, are specific to Terraform.

 Complete the tasks in this guide when setting up the Akamai